-In June 2017, GASB issued GASB Statement No. 87, Leases.
-This standard requires the recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this standard, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+In May 2020, GASB issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+This standard requires the recognition of certain information technology software subscription assets and subscription liabilities for SBITAs that previously were classified as operating expenses and as inflows of resources or outflows of resources recognized based on the payment provisions of the subscription arrangement.
+It establishes a single model for SBITA accounting based on the foundational principle that SBITAs are financings of the right to use an underlying asset.
+Under this standard, a government entity is required to recognize a SBITA liability and an intangible right-to-use SBITA asset.

 The University adopted the requirements of the guidance effective July 1, 2022.
-The implementation of GASB Statement No. 87 had no impact on beginning net position.
+The implementation of GASB Statement No. 96 had no impact on beginning net position.